damaclab/Rule-Filtering/README.md

 Note: Input datasets require minimum alteration for feeding to the R-environment:

-_Sample input dataset of Indian Mangrove occurrence data_ The first two rows are given among a total of 19 rows:
+_Sample input dataset of Indian Mangrove occurrence data: EstuaryVsSpecies.CSV_

+The first two rows are given among a total of 19 rows:
 [Each row corresponds to an estuarine region and contains the list of species found in that region long the columns]
 | Region number |  Species 1    | Species 2  | Species 3 | Species 4 | Species 5 | Species 6|